CSCfi/csc-user-guide/docs/cloud/dbaas/application-credentials.md

 1. Go to the web-interface.
 2. Choose witch project you want to use.
 3. Go to `Identitiy` -> `Application Credentials`
-4. Press `Create Applicaiton Credential`
+4. Press `Create Application Credential`
 5. It is a good idea to choose a descriptive name an description.
 Otherwise you might get confused in the future why the application credentials exists.
 It might be a good idea to name your first credentials `Testing application credentials $TODAYS_DATE`.
 6. Secret should be a long random string that you should keep secret.
-If you leave this empty the service will create a secret for you, this is probably the prefered method.
+If you leave this empty the service will create a secret for you, this is probably the preferred method.
 7. It is a good idea to put an expiration date especially if you are testing the credentials only for today.
 <!-- 8.
 Choosing a role, you should choose `member`.
 The `reader` role does not work as one would expect